-Description Valid values Default value Takes effect deployed-rules-directo deployed-rules-directory (added to application template in 8.1.3) Specifies the directory in which to keep the working copy of deployed rule packages.
-When a /GCTI/logs/GRS_Engine (8.1.3 onwards) After restart package is deployed, a copy of the deployed package is placed here.
+Description Valid values Default value Takes effect deployed-rules-directo ry Specifies the directory in which to keep the working copy of deployed rule packages.
+When a /GCTI/logs/GRS_Engine After restart

+Description Valid values Default value Takes effect package is deployed, a copy of the deployed package is placed here.
 When the rules engine is restarted, all packages defined in this directory are loaded and made available for execution.
-Specifying a deployed-rulesdirectory is recommended.
-If a value is not assigned to the deployed-rulesdirectory, the rule packages are placed in the WEB-INF\config subdirectory within the genesysrules-engine web application directory.
+Specifying a deployed-rules-directory is recommended.
+If a value is not assigned to the deployed-rules-directory, the rule packages are placed in the WEB-INF\config sub-directory within the genesys-rules-engine web application directory.
 At this location the deployed rule packages may be deleted when an updated .war file is deployed.
+If you choose to change the default value, ensure that the path exists and

-If you choose to application server can write to the specified directory. max-number-rule-exec utions The maximum number of rules to be executed during a request.
+Description Valid values Default value Takes effect that the application server can write to the specified directory. max-number-rule-exec utions The maximum number of rules to be executed during a request.
 This is used to detect unwanted recursion when sequential-mode is false.
 If this maximum is reached an error is reported.
 May be set to -1 to denote no maximum.
 Any positive integer or -1 10,000 Next rules execution sequential-mode Indicates whether to run the rules engine in sequential mode.
 In sequential mode, after the initial data set, no more data can be inserted or modified.
-This allows for the rules engine to operate in a simplified way. true/false false On rules deployment verify-deployer-addres S
+This allows for the rules engine to true/false false On rules deployment